ForrestErickson/bwe/README.md

 - Product Functional Specification Released.
 - Proof of concept, sketches, drawings, Mockups, bread boards and wishful thinking.
 - Schematics and drawings for all parts in folders, electrical and mechanical.
-- Indicate polatiry on power in.
-- Regulartory compliance symbols (Schematic and PCB).
-- Verify all components are RoHS.
 - Test points for manufacturing / troubleshooting especially for power.
 - Update parts master to assign Part Numbers
 - Schematic release V0.0.1 for initial review